 Unionization is a hot topic of discussion with Activision Blizzard subsidiary Raven Software and many other divisions on strike.
 Recently, the first-ever North American game developer union was formed at indie studio Vodeo Games, and over half of the developers polled at the Game Developers Conference are in favor of unionization.
 The atmosphere of game work environments is set to continue its evolution towards a more equal and equitable state.

 Nostalgia is a powerful tool, and many developers are looking at old IPs and remembering different times.
 The increased chance for remakes and reboots is continuing to surge in an upward trend.
 While this will spark many gamers to revisit old worlds, it also spurs a new generation of developer-minded players who are releasing their own indie creations based on these nostalgic giants.

 Old franchises that are fading into the background may see new life in the coming year, and old ideas could be reinvented.
-Platforms like Steam and Epic Games store make a game distribution available to a wider range of developers, and the creativity sparked from sandbox endeavors create the innovation needed to new life in old ideals.
+Platforms like Steam and Epic Games store make a game distribution available to a wider range of developers.
+The creativity sparked from sandbox endeavors creates the innovation needed for a new life in old ideals.
 Many professionals would not be surprised to see another Crash Bandicoot release, a new chapter to the Ratchet and Clank franchise, or the return of Banjo-Kazooie in the next few years.
 Forgotten icons may hold the key to the next few years of video game developer ingenuity and creativity.

 Overall, it's becoming clear that gaming is more than just a leisure activity but rather a style of living.
 As the consumer's interest grows, companies will continue to innovate and bring forth technologies and opportunities that will move the gaming industry to new heights.
 It's exciting to look forward to what lies ahead in the gaming industry!